QCN880/Capstone-Project/README.md

 Drill down into specific metrics for a focused analysis, using clickable visuals that apply dynamic filtering.
    3. This design encourages an interactive data exploration experience, allowing users to gain targeted insights effortlessly and enhancing the dashboard’s functionality for a range of analytical needs.

- - ##### Navigation Tab
+ - ##### Navigation Panel

-   Navigation Panel
-Position: Located on the left side of the dashboard, it provides quick access to different sections.
+      1. Position: Located on the left side of the dashboard, it provides quick access to different sections.

-Icons:
+      2. Icons:

-Home Icon: Takes the user back to the main view of the dashboard, serving as a default navigation point.
+          1. Home Icon: Takes the user back to the main view of the dashboard, serving as a default navigation point.
-Data Icon: Represents customer data insights, potentially redirecting to a more detailed breakdown of subscription and revenue metrics.
+          2. Data Icon: Represents customer data insights, potentially redirecting to a more detailed breakdown of subscription and revenue metrics.
-Q&A Icon: The Q and A icon is designed to make the dashboard more user-friendly, especially for new users or those unfamiliar with certain metrics or analysis methods.
+          3. Q&A Icon: The Q and A icon is designed to make the dashboard more user-friendly, especially for new users or those unfamiliar with certain metrics or analysis methods.
-Usage:
-Users can click on the Q and A icon to open a panel or popup with helpful information, making it easy to clarify questions without leaving the dashboard.
+              1.Usage: Users can click on the Q and A icon to open a panel or popup with helpful information, making it easy to clarify questions without leaving the dashboard.

-URL Icon: When clicked, the URL icon redirects users to external resources, such as:
+          4. URL Icon: When clicked, the URL icon redirects users to external resources, such as:
-Detailed documentation or guides relevant to the dashboard’s data.
+              1. Detailed documentation or guides relevant to the dashboard’s data.
-Related reports, articles, or industry benchmarks for comparison.
+              2. Related reports, articles, or industry benchmarks for comparison.
-The GitHub repository where this dashboard's source files, explanations, or updates are stored.
+              3. The GitHub repository where this dashboard's source files, explanations, or updates are stored.

  - ##### Key Performance Instruction (KPIs)
 ##### 1. Total Revenue